sillsdev/flexbridge/ReadMe.md

 			`(source environ && cd build && xbuild FLExBridge.proj /t:PreparePublishingArtifacts /p:UploadFolder=$CHANNEL)`

+2. Build

-- The windows version is released through two jobs in TeamCity: "Installer-sans Publish" and "Publish Installer"; the final version number comes from the TC job on "Installer-sans Publish".
-If you need to make a fix before publishing, you can avoid incrementing the version number by setting the buid counter back on the Installer-sans Publish job and re-running it before running the publish job.
+	- The Windows version is released through two jobs on TeamCity: "Installer" and "Patcher".
+The first three version numbers come from the `version` file; the fourth-place version number is always 1 for "Installer" and comes from the build counter for "Patcher".
+If you need to make a fix before publishing a patch, you can avoid incrementing the version number by setting the buid counter back before rerunning the Patcher job.

-- Make a Linux package for release by doing the following.
+	- Make a Linux package for release by doing the following:
 		- Go to the Jenkins job for this branch of flexbridge.
 		- Click Build with Parameters.
 		- Change Suite to "main" (or maybe "updates" for a hotfix).
 		- Unselect AppendNightlyToVersion.
 		- Optionally set Committish to an older commit, such as where the changelog entry was updated.
 		- Click Build.